 The heroic Jonathan Lundgren showed up at the last minute and baked us cricket cookies alongside the church women in the kitchen.
 He is the young scientist who blew the whistle on his own bosses at the USDA for blocking his research on the effect of neonicotinoids on pollinators.
 He is happily rebuilding his career at Blue Dasher Farm, an independent research center that he founded with the help of many individual donors who supported his integrity and work.
 He will be speaking at the Grassfed Exchange conference on Sept 27-29 in Albany, NY.
 I'll be there.

-People at Gail Fuller's Field School, as well as around the world, have been super excited to see my latest book, entitled "Understanding Soil Health and Watershed Function: A Teacher’s Manual."
+People at Gail Fuller's Field School, as well as around the world, have been excited to see my latest book, entitled "Understanding Soil Health and Watershed Function: A Teacher’s Manual."
 (You can download it for free.)
 I’ve been working on this manual for two years with the USDA's Southern Plains Climate Hub and several other agencies and organizations.
 It breaks a lot of myths about conventional farming practices.
-As a woman at the EPA said "I've been waiting for something like this for YEARS."
+A woman at the EPA said "I've been waiting for something like this for YEARS."

 Both last year and this year I led mini-workshops at Gail's field school about building support networks for resilient leadership.
 Most innovative farmers in the middle of the country are facing intense pressure from their neighbors and agricultural "experts" to go back to conventional ag, which often leads to strained relationships with friends and family, social isolation, and worse.
 This peer pressure is considered the biggest factor slowing down the switch to regenerative agriculture.
 Farmers have the highest suicide risk of any profession.